 Only you know your values and what sacrifices would be associated with what action.
 What I impart to others has value because it allows you to access your own personal wisdom.
 Wisdom that is always available to you if you strip away all of the busy thought-based ideas currently trapping you.
 So let’s do that.

 Firstly, it is good your daughter has such a compassionate and respectful parent.
 Considering your husband’s behaviour toward you, it is very big of you to not undermine your daughter’s love for him.
 People can be flawed—even heavily flawed—and still they are worthy of love.

 In the end, we might choose not to be around people like that, but that doesn’t mean we have to hate them.
 One of the most important things a child can have is parents who respect each other.
 If they can’t have that, then one that respects the other is better than none.
 I have every confidence that your daughter will pick up on which one of you to emulate.

 So let us accept that there would obviously be a set of consequences that would go with your daughter being estranged from her father or even just from your breakup.
 And I can appreciate why you would want to protect your daughter from that.
 At the same time, let’s remember that non-action is in fact a form of action.
 So to not leave is to stay.

-As long as you are not putting yourself in danger (and you should quietly contact your local women’s shelter for advice about a plan of action and info on area resources etc.) leaving should not feel overwhelming.
+As long as you are not putting yourself in danger (you should quietly contact your local women’s shelter for advice about a plan of action and info on area resources etc.), leaving should not feel overwhelming.
 Like a frog in boiling water, because this situation developed over time you’ve become accustomed to painful things.
 Leaving that behind will have an enormous impact.

-If you stay your daughter might learn to resent you or hate men.
-If you leave your husband still has the chance to earn his way back into your lives, but at least your daughter isn’t being subjected —or isn’t seeing you subjected— to actual abuse.
+If you stay in an abusive situation your daughter might learn to resent you or hate men.
+If you leave, your husband still has the chance to earn his way back into your lives.
+But at least your daughter isn’t being subjected —or isn’t seeing you subjected— to actual abuse.